 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

-Giannina holds several Post Graduate Certificates in promotional fields and an MA in International Communications with a specialism in place branding and public diplomacy.
+Dr Warren is a Senior Lecturer in Advertising and Promotional Culture and holds several Postgraduate Certificates in promotional fields and an MA in International Communications with a specialism in place branding and public diplomacy.
 Prior to embarking on her PhD studies, her career spanned 17 years as a specialist in visual identity, branding, advertising and public relations in high impact sectors such as finance, energy, legal, tourism and economic development.
-She spent six years at Toronto City Hall, working on city branding strategies, international promotional campaigns for public cultural events, resident-engagement programmes and tourism initiatives.
+She spent six years at Toronto City Hall, working on city branding strategies, international promotional campaigns for public cultural events, resident-engagement programmes and tourism initiatives before coming to the UK.

 Dr Riley's specialisms concern the internet, social media and digital design.
 He holds a PhD from University of Westminster, where he explored digital content creation and online sharing.
 In 2008, he completed an MA in Digital Media that investigated the use of online creative repositories and new mediums of distribution, accessibility and interactivity on the internet.
 Previous to this he worked as a senior motion graphics graphic designer, director and manager in broadcast television and media organisations for over 24 years.